-4. Eligible applicants other than those under 1., 2. & 3. may be required to complete a program of preparatory subjects set out by the Higher Degree Committee of the Faculty of Architecture, whose decision will be influenced by the education and experience of each applicant.
+3. Eligible applicants may be required to complete a program of preparatory or concurrent study set out by the Head of the School of Building whose decision will be influenced by the education and experience of each applicant.

 Graduate experience and involvement in the building industry is considered an advantage in the selection of candidates.